Rugby-Argentina beat All Blacks in New Zealand for first time | Sports-Games

 Rugby-Argentina beat All Blacks in New Zealand for first time

-Argentina stunned the All Blacks by beating the three-time world champions for the first time on New Zealand soil with a 25-18 victory in a Rugby Championship test in Christchurch on Saturday.
+Argentina stunned the All Blacks by beating the three-times world champions for the first time on New Zealand soil with a 25-18 victory in a Rugby Championship test in Christchurch on Saturday.

-The Pumas achieved their first-ever win over New Zealand just two years ago in another championship match in Sydney and Saturday's victory was from the same mold with magnificent defence backed up by iron discipline.
-"I'm very proud of our team, we are starting to believe what we can do, not just a magic moment like our first win (in Sydney)," said captain Julian Montoya.
+The Pumas achieved their first ever win over New Zealand just two years ago in another championship match in Sydney and Saturday's victory was cast from the same mold with magnificent defence backed up by iron discipline.
+"I'm very proud of our team, we are starting to believe what we can do, not just a magic moment like our first win (in Sydney)," said an emotional Argentina captain Julian Montoya.

-"Very, very happy, very, very proud, it's a very special moment for us."
-The boot of winger Emiliano Boffelli, who kicked five penalties, kept them in the contest when New Zealand scored two tries in the first half and kept them ahead after flanker Juan Martin Gonzalez had scored an opportunist second-half try.
+"This is not just magic and something that happened from nowhere, we are working really hard.
+We are writing our history and we need to keep going."
+The boot of winger Emiliano Boffelli, who kicked five penalties and a conversion, kept Argentina in the contest when New Zealand scored two first-half tries, and put them ahead after Juan Martin Gonzalez had scored an opportunist second-half try.

-New Zealand, who played the last nine minutes with 14 men after Shannon Frizell was shown a yellow card, will almost certainly be plunged back into the crisis that was apparently ended by their victory over South Africa two weeks ago.
-Tries from Samisoni Taukei'aho and Caleb Clarke should have given them a comfortable lead at halftime but ill discipline throughout the match cost them dearly.

 The victory gives Argentina successive wins in the Rugby Championship for the first time after their impressive 48-17 thrashing of Australia in San Juan two weeks ago.
 They also remain top of the championship standings on points difference ahead of Australia, who earlier beat South Africa 25-17 in Adelaide.